Becoming a Franchisee

 What are some restrictions in a franchised operation?

 A Franchise business takes a high degree of personal involvement.
 The franchisee is subject to the directives of the franchisor in many facets of the operation of the business.
-The franchisor may define inter alia: opening and closing times, product standards, who you purchase from, fit out requirements, products that can be sold, service standards and place restrictions on the ability to sell the business.
+The franchisor may define, at their

 Who are Banjo’s customers?

-Banjo’s is the complete bakery/cafe experience.
+Banjo’s is the complete Bakery Cafe experience.
 Banjo’s is both an outing and part of a persons regular shopping routine.
-Banjo’s customers include: families purchasing value for money breads and pastries for home, busy lunch time traffic seeking convenient lunches or snacks, and the ever increasing number of consumers, from all walks of life, who just like to sit down in a wholesome, welcoming and Tasmanian inspired environment to have a quality coffee and other refreshments.
+Banjo’s customers include: families purchasing value for money breads and pastries for home, busy lunch time traffic seeking convenient lunches or snacks, and the ever increasing number of consumers, from all walks of life, who just like to sit down in a wholesome, welcoming, contemporary environment to have a quality coffee and other refreshments.

 How does Banjo’s know what the customer wants?